 Another study, from 2007, showed that smokers’ withdrawal symptoms and nicotine cravings decreased significantly during a single bout of aerobic exercise and remained measurably lower for nearly an hour after exercising.
 The positive effects were seen whether participants exercised vigorously or at a low level of exertion.
 An earlier study conducted by the American College of Sports Medicine showed that moderate-intensity physical activity can be a useful adjunct to standard smoking cessation treatment.
 This study revealed that the more smokers exercised, the less likely they were to resume smoking.

-Photo Gallery of How Does Exercise Help A Smoker Quit?
+How Does Exercise Help a Smoker Quit?
+Photo Gallery

 Although numerous studies have shown no difference in quit rates between smokers who exercise and those who don’t, many experts believe that physicians and therapists should prescribe an appropriate level of physical activity to their patients who want to quit smoking.